Conservative Offline Distributional Reinforcement Learning: Conclusion

 One limitation of our work is that CODAC has hyperparameters that must be tuned (in particular, the penalty magnitude $\alpha$).
 As in prior work, we choose these hyperparameters by evaluate online rollouts in the environment.
 Designing better hyperparameter selection strategies for offline RL is an important direction for future work.
 Finally, we do not foresee any societal impacts or ethical concerns for our work, other than the usual risks around algorithms for improving robotics capabilities.

-\begin{ack} This work is funded in part by an Amazon Research Award, gift funding from NEC Laboratories America, and NSF Award CCF-1910769.
+\begin{ack} This work is funded in part by an Amazon Research Award, gift funding from NEC Laboratories America, NSF Award CCF-1910769, and ARO Award W911NF-20-1-0080.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein. \end{ack}